 The WBRTT project aims to share experiences and best practices of a model developed in Finland and to create a shared platform for collective professional thinking.
 Developing the practices together will make it easier to create new artist residencies in the social and health care sectores in Sweden, Latvia and Russia.
 The meaning is to create new residency actors and to create a common base for socially engaged arts and artists to travel, exchange experiences and knowledge, as well as their cooperation in the Barents region.

-The main partner is Piste Collective and it works with project partners VSIA Rigas Cirks ja Sansusi from Latvia, Sortavala Social and Youth Center in Karelia, Russia and the ArtNorth from Region Norrbotten in Sweden.
+The main partner is Piste Collective and it works with project partners VSIA Rigas Cirks ja Sansusi from Latvia, Sortavala Social and Cultural Youth Center in Karelia, Russia and the ArtNorth from Region Norrbotten in Sweden.
 A cooperational partner in Finland is Taiteen edistämiskeskus.
 Main funding at the first stage is received from Pohjoismainen kulttuuripiste / Nordic Culture Point.

 Opening of the project and Think Tank 1.
 Rovaniemi, 7.6.2018.